Handsome, hardy viburnums are the ultimate in sturdy shrubs for hedges, and two of the most popular varieties are odoratissimum and suspensum.

 Odoratissimum prefers full to part sun, but suspensum does well in sun or shade.

 The spring flowers are big clusters of tiny white blooms, pretty though not overly showy.
+(The walters varieties have a pretty covering of white.)

 Add top soil (or organic peat moss) and composted cow manure to the hole when you plant.